pytorch/text/CONTRIBUTING_DATASETS.md

 and
 [EndofDiskCashHolder](https://pytorch.org/data/beta/generated/torchdata.datapipes.iter.EndOnDiskCacheHolder.html#torchdata.datapipes.iter.EndOnDiskCacheHolder)
 DataPipes to facilitate caching.
 In short, the datapipe checks whether the file is already available on the local filesystem and shall trigger download only when it is not present.
-It is quite important to use the caching, otherwise the data will be downloaded at every epoch.
+It is quite important to use caching, otherwise the data will be downloaded at every epoch.
 The Datapipe also facilitates data integrity check via hash checking.
 It is recommended to do this to ensure that we do not silently ignore changes made in the hosted dataset.

 #### Unarchiving and caching compressed files